-Sadly, our modern world leaves people, especially middle-aged women, feeling increasingly overwhelmed, disconnected from who we are and what we want or need and consequently unfulfilled.
-Study after study shows that far from making us happy, our ‘always on’, stressful lives and an inadequate relationship with nature are leading to unparalleled levels of exhaustion and depression.
+Sadly, our busy modern world leaves people, especially middle-aged women, feeling increasingly overwhelmed, disconnected from who we are and what we want or need and consequently unfulfilled.
+Study after study shows that far from making us happy, our ‘always on’, stressful lives and an inadequate relationship with nature are leading to unparalleled levels of exhaustion and anxiety.

 If this sounds like you, don’t worry, you’re in the right place.

-We’re here to help you find your way out of that frustrating place and reconnect with your joy and well-being.
+I’m here to help you find your way out of that frustrating place and reconnect with your joy and well-being.
 The foundation for flourishing is returning to nature and nurturing the most important relationship that any of us will ever have.

-Who are we and how can we help you?
+Who am I and how can I help you?

 Hi!
 I’m Julie Fox, the founder of Feel More Connected.

-Having learned so much along my own own journey from near burnout back to joy and vitality, my aim is to help you find your own way of living life to the full.
+My aim is to use this knowledge to help you find your own way of living life to the full.

 Let me share a bit of my story with you first…